k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/17_Graphit/03_graphit_node_types.md

-1. Select the logical unit that the required Broadway flow is located in.
+1. Select the Logical Unit in which the required Broadway flow is located.

 2. Select the Broadway flow.